 “Good soup is one of the prime ingredients of good living.
 For soup can do more to lift the spirits and stimulate the appetite than any other one dish. ” Louis P DeGouy , The Soup Book, 1949

 Every culture has its own tradition of soup and archaeologists have traced soup-making back to 20,000 years BC.
 It is the perfect communal meal, ideal for sharing.
 There is a meditative quality to the chopping of the ingredients while the anticipation of enjoying the dish builds as the seductive aroma fills the home during the long simmering.
 It is a dish that evokes home like no other.

-This soup is satisfying as a meal on its own and it is a perfect late winter transitional dish with its spring-like ingredients: sugar snap peas, lemony highlights and fresh parsley.
+This soup has bright citrus notes, crunchy sugar snap peas, big chunks of chicken breast and sliced mushrooms in a creamy base.
+It is satisfying as a meal on its own and it is a lovely cold weather transitional dish with its spring-like ingredients: sugar snap peas, lemony highlights and fresh parsley.
 Whatever your tradition of soup is, try a new variation of “chicken soup” and experience a burst of springtime flavor and color.
 Who knows?
 It could become a new family favorite.

 CREAMY LEMON PASTA CHICKEN SOUP